openstack/contributor-guide/doc/source/common/governance.rst

 Each operates in a different sector of the community but being aware of each of them is useful.

+This section allows you to:

+* Understand the governance model of OpenStack
+* Know how to participate in groups that interest you and influence the future of OpenStack

 Committees
 ==========